 Note: the water in this spring is not clean, and entering the water is prohibited.

 As you can guess, the name was given because of the date palms growing here.
 Here are they:

-In the photo above, in the background, you can see the date palm spring.
+In the photo above, you can see the date palm spring in the background.